 Sarah's newest book, Midnight Lunch: The 4 Phases of Team Collaboration Success, from Thomas Edison's Lab (Wiley) brings Edison's collaboration approach into the digital era.
 Midnight Lunch has been featured in Fast Company magazine, and offers executives compelling new tools for driving innovation through collaboration.

-An innovation process expert, Sarah works with organizations that want to bring innovation to the center of their business practices, accelerating growth and creating relevance.
+An innovation process expert, Sarah works with organizations that want to bring innovation to the center of their business practices, accelerating new levels of growth and relevance.
 An award-winning speaker, Sarah was recently selected for the popular TEDx series, and her speech was captured in an ebook entitled, Inventing the Future: What Would Thomas Edison Be Doing Today?

 Sarah's work has been featured in The New York Times, Fortune Small Business, Fast Company, and USA Today.
 Sarah has also appeared as an innovation expert on PBS television, CNBC the Fox Business Network, and NPR.
-In the fall of 2014, Sarah's expertise on Edison's innovation practices will be highlighted in a 2-hour PBS "American experience" episode honoring Thomas Edison.
+She also blogs about innovation and collaboration for Forbes.com.

 Sarah is President of her own Chicago-based consultancy, the Power Patterns of Innovation, offering expert training and guidance on how to build innovation and collaboration capabilities in organizations of all sizes.
-Her clients include Intel, Motorola, Microsoft, John Deere, Emerson, Aon, and the Mayo Clinic among many others.
+Her clients include Intel, Cisco, Microsoft, John Deere, Emerson, L'Oreal, and the Mayo Clinic among many others.